Stanton Central Park is currently open with limited access to amenities, please see these FAQs for details: English FAQ, Spanish FAQ, Vietnamese FAQ.

 Picnic Shelter Reservations

-Having a picnic or party at Stanton Central Park will be the highlight of your summer!
-There are 3 reservable picnic shelters at Stanton Central Park.
+Having a picnic or party at Stanton Central Park will be the highlight of your year!
+There are three reservable picnic shelters at Stanton Central Park.

-Some shelters have access to electrical outlets, charcoal grills and a sink.
-Shelters can be reserved up to 3 months in advance and if available the day of as well.
+All shelters have access to electrical outlets, charcoal grills and a sink.
+Shelters can be reserved up to three months in advance and if available the day of as well.

 The price to reserve the picnic shelters are as follows: